Reproductive biology: Spermatogenesis

 Spermatogenesis is the production of sperm cells in the testis.
 In mature testes primordial germ cells divide mitotically to form the spermatogonia, which in turn generate spermatocytes by mitosis.
 Then each spermatocyte gives rise to four spermatids through meiosis.
 Spermatids are now haploid and undergo differentiation into sperm cells.
 Later in reproduction the sperm will fuse with a female oocyte to form the zygote.

 Oogenesis

 Oogenesis is the formation of a cell who will produce one ovum and three polar bodies.
 Oogenesis begins in the female embryo with the production of oogonia from primordial germ cells.
 Like spermatogenesis, the primordial germ cell undergo mitotic division to form the cells that will later undergo meiosis, but will be halted at the prophase I stage.
 This is known as the primary oocyte.
 Human females are born with all the primary oocytes they will ever have.
 Starting at puberty the process of meiosis can complete resulting in the secondary oocyte and the first polar body.
 The secondary oocyte can later be fertilized with the male sperm.

+Adaptive benefits of sexual reproduction

+Sexual reproduction provides two principal adaptive benefits in contrast to asexual reproduction.
+These are genetic recombination and outcrossing.
+Genetic recombination during meiosis provides the benefit of recombinational repair of damage in the germline DNA passed on to progeny.
+Outcrossing provides the benefit of genetic complementation, that is, the masking of expression of deleterious recessive alleles in progeny (see heterosis, hybrid vigor).
+Genetic variation among progeny produced as a byproduct of sexual reproduction may also have adaptive consequences by providing infrequent beneficial variants that contribute to long-term evolutionary success.